 Project Management Methodology: Tier #1 Projects

-Getting weekly status reports from the team lets the project manager spot problems early when they can be fixed.
+Getting weekly status reports from the team members lets the project manager spot problems early when they can be fixed.
 They’ll be able to keep the project schedule updated in 10 minutes a week using project scheduling software.
 The Tier #1 methodology meets the organization’s requirements for setting priorities and allocating resources.
 It does have limitations, however.
-As the scope of the projects and the size of the teams increase, the project manager must move up to the next tier in the project management methodology.
+As the scope of the projects and the size of the teams increase, the project manager must use the next tier in the project management methodology.

 Project Management Methodology: Tier #2